The Bay Islands, Roatan, Utila, Guanaja

 It is the only bay island with an international airport and flights direct from the US and Europe.

-People travelling on a budget will want to stay in the West End which consists of a sand road running along the waters edge.
+People travelling on a budget will want to stay in the West End, which consists of a road running along the waters edge.
 All you will find there is dive shops, souvenir shops, bars, restaurants and hotels.
-Presently there is not even a bank, and anything but the most basic grocery shopping has to be done in Coxen Hole, a 12km/$2 taxi ride away.
+Presently there is not even a bank, and anything but the most basic grocery shopping has to be done in Coxen Hole, a 12km/$5 taxi ride away.
 This is also where all the nightlife is.
-If you are looking for more upscale accommodation you will find plenty of websites for the various resorts around the island, just remember that if you want a decent selection of restaurants and bars, choose one near West End.
+If you are looking for more upscale accommodation you will find plenty of websites for the various resorts around the island, West Bay is by far the favourite option for upscale first world quality hotels.

 Utila is much smaller than Roatan 13km long and 5km wide and much flatter than Roatan!
 There is one town which is about 3 or 4 times bigger than the West End of Roatan.
 Rather than the beach town you will find in Roatan, Utila is based on the shores of a large natural harbour.
 At the furthest extremities are small beach areas.
 Much like Roatan the town consists of one main road running along the shoreline with a few more minor roads branching off.
 There are plenty of dive ops to choose from, I hear so much feedback good (mainly) about all of them, that I really can't recommend one above the other.